This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Traveling for the express purpose of getting medical care is not included.
 However, if you’re in a place where you need medical treatment but aren’t able to get the care you need, then you may be approved to get treated in another country.
 You can ask for authorization to travel for treatment in these cases.

-Coverage in Your Home Country with Genki Resident
+Coverage in Your Home Country with Genki Native

 You are allowed 180 days in your home country every year.
 It is important to note that for the insurance to take effect, you must leave your home country at least once.